Agreeing measurable KPIs (Key Performance Indicators) with your PR agency can mean the difference between success and failure.

 Getting your business in a trade magazine is a great ego boosting exercise, but if it doesn’t drive interest and prospects to your brand then what’s the point?

-Modern, Inbound PR, built around a philosophy of Paid, Owned and Earned media can be aligned much more closely with your business’ marketing and sales activity, driving extra traffic and prospects to your website and increasing the effectiveness of your Inbound Marketing and SEO efforts.
+Digital PR, built around a philosophy of Paid, Owned and Earned media, can be aligned much more closely with your business’ marketing and sales activity, driving extra traffic and prospects to your website, and increasing the effectiveness of your Inbound Marketing and SEO efforts.

-Figuring out your business objectives for the coming year - in terms of prospects and revenue - is the simplest way of figuring out KPIs with your PR consultancy.
+Figuring out your business objectives for the coming year - in terms of prospects and revenue - is the simplest way of figuring out KPIs with your PR agency.

 Knowing your revenue targets means you can work out how many new customers you need to bring in.
 Assuming your business knows its conversion rate of prospects to customers, and your overall sales-cycle time, you can then work out how many new prospects you need in the next 12 months.